vinilios/snf-occi/docs/index.rst

 OCCI and Cyclades
 -----------------
-OCCI implementation in Cyclades is going to be based in the **OCCI Infrastructure** specifications, in which common Cloud IaaS components are described.
-Below you can see the matching components between OCCI and Cyclades:
+The OCCI implementation in Cyclades is going to be based in the OCCI Infrastructure specification, in which common Cloud IaaS components are described.
+The correspondence between OCCI and Cyclades is as follows:

 +-------------------------+-------------------------+
 |OCCI                     |Cyclades                 |